etingof/pysmi/docs/source/user-perspective.rst

          [--no-mib-writes]
          [--generate-mib-texts]
          [--keep-texts-layout]
-         <MIB-NAME> [MIB-NAME [...]]]
+         <MIB|URI> [<MIB|URI> [...]]]
    Where:
        URI         - file, zip, http, https, ftp, sftp schemes are supported.
                      Use @mib@ placeholder token in URI to refer directly to the required MIB module when source does not support directory listing (e.g. HTTP).
        FORMAT      - pysnmp, json, null
+       MIB or URI  - Either MIB module name or a URI pointing to a MIB source.
+                     In the latter case all MIBs will be pulled and compiled.

 When JSON destination format is requested, for each MIB module *mibdump.py*